The incidence comodule bialgebra of the Baez-Dolan construction: Incidence comodule bialgebras

 \begin{blanko}{Example: decalage.} Recall that for any simplicial groupoid $X$, the decalage $\Dectop X$ (also called the path-space construction~\cite{Dyckerhoff:1505.06940}) is the simplicial groupoid obtained from $X$ by shifting all the groupoids down one degree, and omitting the top face and the top degeneracy maps.
 The original top face maps serve to give a simplicial map $u : \Dectop X \to X$ called the {\em dec map}.
 It is a general fact (\cite[Prop.~4.9]{Galvez-Kock-Tonks:1512.07573}) that if $X$ is a decomposition space then $\Dectop X$ is a Segal space and the dec map $u : \Dectop X \to X$ is culf.
 This is to say that $\Dectop X$ is a left comodule configuration over $X$.
 The corresponding incidence comodule is simply the incidence coalgebra of $X$ considered as a left comodule over itself. \end{blanko}

-\begin{blanko}{Comodule bialgebras, objectively.} Given a symmetric monoidal decomposition space $Z$, there is induced a symmetric bialgebra structure on $\Grpd_{/Z_1}$.
+\begin{blanko}{Comodule bialgebras, objectively.} Given a symmetric monoidal decomposition space $Z$, there is induced a symmetric bialgebra structure on $\Grpd_{/Z_1}$ (meaning that the multiplication is a symmetric monoidal structure).
 To provide comodule-bialgebra structure on some slice $\Grpd_{/A}$ we need to make the groupoid $A$ appear simultaneously as $A=Y_1$ for a monoidal decomposition space $Y$, and as $A= M_0$ for a left $Z$-comodule configuration $u:M\to Z$.
 Then we need to check the axioms.
 In the first case of interest, the underlying comodule, as well as its monoidal structure, will be $Z$ again.
 As a comodule configuration, this is more precisely the upper dec $u: \Dectop Z \to Z$ from \ref{dec-map}. \end{blanko}